serversideup/amplitudejs/CONTRIBUTING.md

 # How to contribute
-- Thank them for wanting to contribute
-- Explain there are a few guidelines to contribute

 Thanks for your interest in contributing to the AmplitudeJS project!
+This is an open source project, so we like to keep things fun.
+It should go without saying that you please be friendly and respectful of other people's ideas.
+We're here to push Amplitude.js to the cutting edge of web audio, we want to make sure everyone is having fun do it.
+Let's not make this project feel like a job!

-We have a few guidelines on getting started and how to contribute:
+We also have a few guidelines on getting started and how to contribute:

 ## Coding Guidelines

-- Be friendly and respectful of other people's ideas
 - Make sure all code is properly indented with tabs and commented thoroughly
 - Everything MUST be in Vanilla JavaScript and not revolve around any library
 - Spend some quality time testing your code